Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

 The convergence is almost surely because we have random variables $s_t,s_{t+1}$ and $a_t$.
 This statement reveals 2 constraints:
-1. The learning rates for each state-action pair $(s,a)$ must converge towards 0, but not too quickly.
+1. The learning rate for each state-action pair $(s,a)$ must converge towards 0, but not too quickly.
 2. Because $\alpha_t$ is bounded for all $t$, all state-action pair $(s,a)$ must be visited infinitely often.

-So in an ideal world, the space $\mathcal{S}\times\mathcal{A}$ is small enough such that we can rapidly visit every state-action pair (following whatever the policy we choose).
-To get a good approximation, we can repeat the process to visit multiple times the
-In traditional machine learning, we need to concentrate on exploring the most state-action pairs we can, and then repeat the learning process on them.
-But in reinforcement learning, you have to alternate between giving your best behavior until now and behaving to favor the exploration of new state-action pairs.

-Currently, the agent chooses an action to satisfy the equation $V^*(s) = \max_{a\in\mathcal{A}(s)}Q^*(s,a)$, so it always chooses $\arg\max_{a\in\mathcal{A}(s)}Q^*(s,a)$.
-Formally, the policy the agent follows is
+## Exploration-Exploitation tradeoff

+Now the idea could be to apply Machine Learning to learn it: we sample a lot of events to adjust and learn each $\tilde{Q}$ so that it is as close as possible to $Q^*$.
+To do this we don’t need a specific policy, we just need enough exploration and (by the convergence constraints) enough iterations to make the values of $\tilde{Q}$ converge towards $Q^*$.

+But we do Reinforcement Learning, so we also need our agent to get better over time and experiences.
+Thus our agent needs to take actions that it thinks are the best for now.
+So the agent chooses the actions that maximize $V^*$ for each state, and from the Bellman optimality equation, it chooses $\max_{a} Q^*$.

+To give its best guess, the agent always chooses $\arg\max_{a\in\mathcal{A}(s)}Q^*(s,a)$, so it follows the following policy:
 $$\pi(a\mid s) = \begin{cases}
       1, & \text{if}\ a=\arg\max_{a'\in\mathcal{A}(s)}Q^*(s,a') \\
       0, & \text{otherwise}
     \end{cases}$$
 By identifying the Bellman optimality equation with the Bellman equation in Appendix, we can conclude that this is in fact an optimal policy.

-Note that Q-Learning only learns about the states and actions it visits.
-When our agent chooses actions, it might never go into certain states, and thus it misses some information that would help get closer to $Q^*$.
+But this policy doesn't favor exploration, because it always follows the optimal path.
+Due to this, our agent might never go into certain states (i.e. sample certain state-action pairs), and thus it misses some information that would help get closer to $Q^*$.
 This is the exploration-exploitation tradeoff: the agent should sometimes choose suboptimal actions in order to visit new states and actions.
-This tradeoff is handled by changing the greedy policy into an $\epsilon$-greedy policy.
-The idea is that with probability $1-\epsilon$ we apply our greedy policy, and with probability $\epsilon$ we choose an action uniformly at random.
+This tradeoff is handled by changing the above optimal (greedy) policy into an $\epsilon$-greedy policy.
+The idea is that with probability $1-\epsilon$ we apply our optimal policy, and with probability $\epsilon$ we choose an action uniformly at random.
 Formally, this gives the following policy:
 $$
 \pi(a\mid s) = \begin{cases}
       (1-\epsilon) + \epsilon\frac{1}{\mid \mathcal{A}(s)\mid}, & \text{if}\ a=\arg\max_{a'\in\mathcal{A}(s)}Q^*(s,a') \\